legalize-dev/legalize-nl/nl/BWBR0017728.md

 The curves of statical stability for seagoing conditions should meet the following criteria:

-### 11.2.1.6.
-High Speed Vessels
+### 11.2.1.5.
+Superstructures

 ### 11.2.2.
 Sailing Vessels

 ### 11.2.2.2.
 Multi-hulls

-For the purpose of assessing whether the stability criteria are met, GZ curves should be produced for the loading conditions applicable to the operation of the vessel.
+It might be noted that provided the vessel complies with the requirements of 11.2.2.1.1, 11.2.2.1.2 and 11.2.2.1.3 and is sailed with an angle of heel which is no greater than the’ derived angle of heel', it should be capable of withstanding a wind gust equal to 1.4 times the actual wind velocity (i.e. twice the actual wind pressure) without immersing the’ down-flooding openings', or heeling to an angle greater than 60°.

 The following requirements are applicable to all vessels, other than those operating as Short Range Yachts.
 Whilst Short Range Yachts are not required to meet the damage stability criteria defined above, ultimate survivability after minor damage or flooding is recommended.

-### 12.1.
-General
+### 12. FREEBOARD

-### 13.2.
-Equipment Carriage Requirements
+### 13.1.
+General Requirements

 Attention is drawn to the requirements in SOLAS II-2/10.6.4 for fire extinguishing systems for deep fat cooking equipment.

 For fryers of up to 15 litres cooking oil capacity, the provision of a suitably sized Class F extinguisher (BS7937:2000) together with manual isolation of the electrical power supply is acceptable.

-### 13.2.3.2.
-Vessels under 500GT
+### 13.2.3.1.
+Vessels of 500GT and over

 The purpose of this section is to contain a fire in the space of origin.
 For this purpose, the following functional requirements should be met:

-### 13.2.6.
-Lifebuoys
+### 13.2.5.
+Immersion Suits

-The SART is to be stowed in an easily accessible position so that it can rapidly be placed in any survival craft.
-Means should be provided in order that it can be mounted in the survival craft at a height of at least 1 metre above sea level.
+An approved EPIRB should be installed in an easily accessible position ready to be manually released, capable of being placed in a survival craft and floating free if the vessel sinks.
+All EPIRBs should be registered with the Administration.
+EPIRBS are to be tested annually and serviced at not more than five yearly intervals by an approved shore based maintainer.

 ### 13.2.9.
 General Alarm

 When display space in the wheelhouse is restricted, the 2 sides of a SOLAS No.2 poster (as contained in liferaft equipment packs) may be displayed in lieu of a SOLAS No. 1 poster.

-### 14. FIRE SAFETY
+### 13.2.11.
+Life-saving Signals and Rescue Poster

-### 14.2.
-Miscellaneous
+### 14.1.
+Protection of spaces containing vehicles or craft with fuel in their tanks or lockers storing such fuels

-### 14.2.3.
-Deep Fat Frying Equipment
+### 14.2.2.
+Construction and Arrangement of Steam Room

 ### 14.3.
 Fire Control Plan(s)